git-chglog/git-chglog/README.md

   $ git-chglog --config custom/dir/config.yml

-    The adove is a command that uses a configuration file placed other than ".chglog/config.yml".
+    The above is a command that uses a configuration file placed other than ".chglog/config.yml".
 ```